A million bucks to build it, another million to tear it out

 Questions have been raised by cyclists in an online group I belong to, for example, “So how are the bicyclists supposed to reach the intersection when no bikeways are present?
 By lane splitting?
 Filtering forward on the right?
 Using the sidewalk?
 Or are bike lanes and boxes supposed to be provided at all intersections?
 This will be a boon to red light runners and further the bad mixing of bicyclists and peds as “one category”, or as some like to say, further the pedestrianization of bicycling.”

-After 15 seconds of an ad for an Infiniti SUV, you’ll get to see the news story about bicycling.
+After 15 seconds of an ad for an Infiniti SUV, you’ll get to see the news story about bicycling [unfortunately, video no longer available.]

-Much of the narration in the video is posted on a Web page under the headline
+Much of the narration in the video is posted in the online article under the headline

 D.C. cycling made safer with new rules of the road